 Is there a limit on the age of banknote I can exchange?

 No, all Bank of England banknotes are worth their face value for all time, so you can exchange a banknote of any age.

 How much notice does the Bank of England give before withdrawing a banknote?

 Legally we are required to give one month’s notice of our intention to withdraw a banknote.
-The paper £10 note will be withdrawn in spring 2018.
-We will give three months’ notice of the exact date.
+The paper £10 note was withdrawn on 1 March 2018.
+We gave three months’ notice of the exact date.